 4. Am I blogging for overall visibility or as part of a marketing push?

-If you simply want to maintain your blog for SEO purposes and slowly build your organic traffic, then a blog post a week or a month may be enough for you while you focus on other channels.
+If you simply want to maintain your blog for SEO purposes and slowly build your organic traffic, then a blog post in a week or a month may be enough for you while you focus on other channels.

 However, if you’re going to launch a new product in the next 3 months, you may want to increase your frequency leading up to the launch and ensure your blog posts are targeted to topics that lead up to that launch.